JSALT2024/demo/backend/README.md

 ## Environment variables (the `.env` file)

-- `HUGGINGFACE_TOKEN` Your huggingface token, may be required to download private models (e.g. sign2vec before it gets published), otherwise it can be removed.
+- `HF_TOKEN` Your huggingface token, may be required to download private models (e.g. sign2vec before it gets published), otherwise it can be removed.